 The Frame Blending parameter adjusts the level of crossfading between consecutive frames of a movie when its play speed has been reduced.
 Frame blending is used to make slowed-down playback appear to be smoother.
-Mbox v4.3 adds optional Enhanced Frame Blending for better playback when the content framerate does not match the output frequency.
-Refer to "Frame Blending Control" on page 220 for more information.
+Mbox v4.3 and beyond add optional Enhanced Frame Blending for better playback when the content framerate does not match the output frequency.
+Refer to "Frame Blending Control" on page 225 for more information.